BCDevOps/devops-platform-workshops/101-lab/content/07_autoscaling.md

 # Autoscaling
 Autoscaling can be configured on pods to enable OpenShift to add or remove pods as load varies.
-In general, the Horizonal Pod Autoscaler sets:
+In general, the Horizontal Pod Autoscaler sets:
     - Upper limit of pods
     - Lower limit of pods
     - Metric threshold to use for scaling tasks